sitn/sitn-django-plugins/README.md

 # Build and publish

+⚠️ You need a pypi.org account and a personal access token in order to publish.

 1. Don't forget to update README.md of your package and increment the version number in the pyproject.toml.

 2. Build your package, for example for `django-extended-ol`:

+If necessary, delete old built versions in `dist` folder.

 ```shell
 cd django-extended-ol
 python -m build
 ```

-If necessary, delete old built versions in `dist` folder.

 3. Publish it to pypi.org